 The screens are not hard to replace (remember lots of videos) and the same screen can be used in different models.
 You just need to pay attention to the screen size and pin connection on the LCD screen you have.

-Also important is whether or not your Chromebook has a touch screen or not.
+Also important is whether or not your Chromebook has a touch screen.

 These are the troubleshooting steps I use for the most common issues I see.
 I hope they help you get your Chromebook back up and running again!